SE Asian Ophthalmologist Training Scholarships

 - Dr. William Hewak, MD, MPH of Canada

-The following doctors provided their time and talent to these incredible students and deserve our sincere thanks for sharing their love of ophthalmology with this year’s scholars:
+The following doctors provided their time and talent to these incredible students and deserve our sincere thanks for sharing their love of ophthalmology with this year’s, and past year’s scholars:

 - Dr. Peggy M. Liao, MD, Honolulu, HI